-(6) A person appointed under Article 95(4) to exercise the powers and perform the functions of a Judge of the High Court may, in accordance with the terms of his appointment and subject to Article 95(7), (8), (9) and (10), as the case may be -
+(7) A Judicial Commissioner, a Senior Judge or an International Judge may, subject to Article 95(7), (8), (9) and (10) and the terms of his appointment -

-(a) sit in the High Court; and

-(b) sit in the Court of Appeal on such occasion as the Chief Justice requires.
+- (a) sit in the General Division of the High Court; and - (b) if required by the Chief Justice, sit in the Appellate Division of the High Court or the Court of Appeal.

-Appointment of Judges of Supreme Court, etc.
+Appointment of Supreme Court Judges, etc.

-95.-(1) The Chief Justice, the Judges of Appeal and the Judges of the High Court shall be appointed by the President if he, acting in his discretion, concurs with the advice of the Prime Minister.
+95.-(1) The Chief Justice, the Justices of the Court of Appeal, the Judges of the Appellate Division and the Judges of the High Court shall be appointed by the President if he, acting in his discretion, concurs with the advice of the Prime Minister.

-(2) The President may, if he, acting in his discretion, concurs with the advice of the Prime Minister, appoint a person who is 65 years of age or older and who is either qualified for appointment as a Judge of the Supreme Court or has ceased to be a Judge of the Supreme Court, to be the Chief Justice, a Judge of Appeal or a Judge of the High Court for a specified period.
+(2) The President may, if he, acting in his discretion, concurs with the advice of the Prime Minister, appoint a person who is 65 years of age or older and who is either qualified for appointment as a Supreme Court Judge or has ceased to be a Supreme Court Judge, to be the Chief Justice, a Justice of the Court of Appeal, a Judge of the Appellate Division or a Judge of the High Court for a specified period.